amitjoy/amitjoy.github.com/_posts/2016-01-28-Lazy-Evaluation-in-Your-Program.md

 ### What is Lazy Evaluation?

 Lazy evaluation can be considered as the computation is delayed util it is actually needed.
+Lazy evaluation can lead to reduction in memory footprint, since values are created when required.

 ### Example